How to spot HMRC Scams and Phishing Schemes by Mail, Online and Social Media

-The government organisation regularly issues warnings to be aware of fraudsters, especially at key times in the year, including the above Self Assessment deadline.
+The government organisation regularly issues warnings to be aware of fraudsters, especially at key times in the year, including the above self assessment deadline.

 This year we have been made aware of people receiving letters through the post from HMRC, with a penalty for not submitting VAT returns.

-On careful inspection, the VAT number didn’t match with the persons VAT number.
+On careful inspection, the VAT number didn’t match with the person’s VAT number.
 Whilst these were genuine letters from HMRC, an additional VAT registration had been set up fraudulently, and HMRC confirmed this is very common now.
-Individuals should always make sure they are checking all details on official letters, including VAT number and addresses and should pass such correspondence on to their professional advisors for certainty, rather than reply directly themselves.
+Individuals should always make sure they are checking all details on official letters, including VAT numbers and addresses and should pass such correspondence on to their professional advisors for certainty, rather than reply directly themselves.

 Some of the most common techniques used by fraudsters include phoning taxpayers and offering a fake tax refund or pretending to be HMRC by texting or emailing a link which will take customers to a fraudulent page, where bank details and money can be stolen.
 There are also many incidents of fraudsters threatening people with arrest or imprisonment if a bogus tax bill is not paid immediately.